ad32q/ReSa2/README.md

 This is the source code for the paper "ReSa2: A Two - Stage Retrieval - Sampling Algorithm for Negative Sampling in Dense Retrieval".
-Tanonymization testing process and gain a deeper understanding of how it handles negative sampling to enhance the retrieval performance.
 <p align="center">
   <img src="img/flow.png" alt="Description" width="300">
 </p>